MarekGogol/vpsmanager-cli/readme.md

 ### Test email nofitications backup

 This command tests SMTP configuration.
-Test will be send to your email address.
+Test email will be send to your email address.

 ```bash
 sudo php vpsmanager backup:test-mail